dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 The application enforces the following validation rules:

-1. **Input cannot be empty** - You must provide an input value
+1. **Input cannot be empty** - You must provide an input value (for both API calls and saving)
-2. **Output cannot be empty** - You must provide an output value
+2. **Output cannot be empty** - You must provide an output value (for saving)
+3. **Prompt cannot be empty** - Required when calling the API
-3. **Applied Prompt Numbers must be valid integers** - If provided, they must be comma-separated numbers
+4. **Applied Prompt Numbers must be valid integers** - If provided, they must be comma-separated numbers

 ## Technical Details